Hugues-Antoine/mailglove/README.md

 * `URL` is the url to post the parsed email to.
 The url can contain basic auth credentials.
 Example:  `https://user:password@requestb.in/1bcv6631`

+* `__MAX_EMAIL_SIZE__` Allows you to modify the maximum size of an email.
+The default value is 1000000 for a 1MB email.

 * The email is parsed to JSON and posted to the webhook.
 You can find an [example JSON body here](https://github.com/thingless/mailglove/blob/master/example_post_body.json).

 Acknowledgments
 ===============
 * thanks to https://github.com/catatnight/docker-postfix for initial docker container
 * thanks to https://github.com/nodemailer/mailparser for a good email parser